Tips to Encourage Sibling Bonding

 Tip # 5: You are not a referee!: Please remember, it is not your job to end your children's fights – that’s something they need to learn to work out on their own over time.
 You won’t be doing them any favours by intervening all the time.
 For this, you need to develop a bit of tolerance and let go off your urge to play saviour.
 Teach your children to have healthy arguments, which involve respectfully listening to their sibling's viewpoint and expressing their own opinions using “I…” based statements.
 If you do not know how, start reading up on assertiveness and conflict resolution, and most importantly, start practising them yourself!

 In case you did not notice, the first letters of each of the tips combine to form the word HAPPY.
 When you use these tips regularly and consistently, you will see a beautiful bond developing between your children, adding to the overall happiness quotient of your family.
 To conclude, I would like to reiterate that, often, we parents need to work on leading by example.
 This involves modifying our own behaviour and conflict-management style to be a good role model for our children to work through difficult situations with their siblings.

-Mina Dilip, Child Psychologist, Trainee Practitioner in Therapeutic Play Skills (PTUK)
+Ms Dilip is a Child Psychologist, Trainee Practitioner in Therapeutic Play Skills (PTUK).